 An ESOP is a qualified, defined contribution employee benefit plan that invests primarily in the stock of a company.
 ESOP plans are "qualified" in that, in return for meeting certain rules designed to protect the interests of participants, plan sponsors receive substantial tax benefits.

-Business owners can sell all or a portion of their stock in a business to an employee trust, in a tax-advantaged transaction.
+Business owners can sell all or a portion of their business to an employee trust in a tax-advantaged transaction.
 ESOPs are permitted to borrow money from or on the credit of the employer to purchase stock from the selling shareholder.

-Depending on structure, an employee-owned company can become a nontaxable entity and access money, that would have otherwise been paid to taxes, to amortize the debt used to finance the transaction.
+Depending on the structure, an employee-owned company can become a nontaxable entity and access funds that would otherwise have been paid in taxes to amortize the debt used to finance the transaction.
 In addition to providing business owners a means to diversify their assets and gain liquidity, an ESOP is an employee benefit plan that allows a company to attract and retain key personnel.